redis/docs/content/commands/hexpireat/index.md

 title: HEXPIREAT
 ---
-`HEXPIREAT` has the same effect and semantics as [`HEXPIRE`]({{< relref "/commands/hexpire" >}}), but instead of specifying the number of seconds for the TTL (time-to-live), it takes an absolute [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time) (seconds since January 1, 1970).
-A timestamp in the past will delete the key immediately.
+`HEXPIREAT` has the same effect and semantics as [`HEXPIRE`]({{< relref "/commands/hexpire" >}}), but instead of specifying the number of seconds for the TTL (time to live), it takes an absolute [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time) in seconds since Unix epoch.
+A timestamp in the past will delete the field immediately.

 For the specific semantics of the command, see [`HEXPIRE`]({{< relref "/commands/hexpire" >}}).